-Not all of our top 10 Icelandic animals to spot from a yacht live here all year round, but they definitely call this place home, even if they escape to warmer climates for a few months in winter!
+Not all of our top 10 Icelandic animals you can spot from a yacht live here all year round, but they definitely call this place home, even if they escape to warmer climates for a few months in winter!

 1. Humpback Whales.

-Of course, our beloved humpbacks have to take first position, in our list of 10 Icelandic animals to spot from a yacht.
-But Iceland is quite possibly the best place in Europe to see whales in the wild, and people travel from all over to see these gentle giants perform acrobatics in our clean, rich, and very cold waters!
+Of course, our beloved humpbacks have to take the first position, in our list of Icelandic animals you can see from a yacht.
+But Iceland really is the best place in Europe to see whales in the wild, and people travel from all over to see these gentle giants perform acrobatics in our clean, rich, and very cold waters!
 If you want to see them in Reykjavik then have a look at our luxury yacht tours.

 2. Atlantic Puffins.